 Like many Kharkiv photographers, Okun was mostly interested in social reportage.
 In Folk Portraits, he would use a circular passe-partout to single out his characters from the unsightly background thus creating mock 'classical' portraits of otherwise far from classical subjects.

 © Grygoriy Okun.
 Folk Portraits

-The 1990s portfolio mainly demonstrates the straight documentary approach in Okun’s work, which relates his imagery to that of the Gosprom artists, even though Grygoriy Okun never formally belonged to the group.
+The 1990s portfolio mainly demonstrates Okun's straight documentary approach, which relates his imagery to that of the Gosprom artists, even though Grygoriy Okun was never a part of the group.

 Okun went digital in 2004.
 All his work since 2004 has been a digital simulation of the Kharkiv School analog photography technique — a colored detail in a black-and-white image.
 The photographs of the 2000s—2010s, made in both Ukraine and Germany, bear this characteristic Kharkiv touch.